apache/dubbo-go-pixiu/tests/integration/README.md

         Deploy Istio east west gateway into the target Kubernetes environment. (default true)

   -istio.test.kube.systemNamespace string
-        The namespace where the Istio components reside in a typical deployment. (default "istio-system")
+        The namespace where the Istio components reside in a typical deployment. (default "dubbo-system")

   -istio.test.kube.helm.values string
         Manual overrides for Helm values file.
 Only valid when deploying Istio.